oatmeaI/pomelo/README.md

   pomelo:
     image: oatmealmonster/pomelo:latest
     environment:
-      - PYTHONUNBUFFERED=1    # Make `print` work
+      - PYTHONUNBUFFERED=1    # Make `print` work; not required
     ports:
       - 32400:5500
     volumes:
-      - /plex:/config         # !!Make this the same as the /config volume in the plex service!!
+      - /plex:/config         # REQUIRED !!Make this the same as the /config volume in the plex service!!
-      - /plex/pomelo:/pomelo  # This can be anywhere - this is where Pomelo will store it's configuration files
+      - /plex/pomelo:/pomelo  # REQUIRED This can be anywhere - this is where Pomelo will store it's configuration files
     depends_on:
       - plex
 ```